 María José Ventura Alfaro (MPhil/PhD Candidate) is an ESRC-funded PhD student in the field of Development Studies, Department of Social & Policy Sciences, University of Bath.
 Her research offers a feminist analysis of the contemporary violence against women or Feminicide and social movements’ action in contemporary Mexico.

-Luisa Enria is a Lecturer in International Development at the University of Bath, where her research focuses on Sierra Leone and aims to produce ethnographic accounts of how people experience, engage with and resist development and humanitarian interventions in their daily lives.
+Luisa Enria is a Lecturer in International Development at the London School of Hygiene and Tropical Medicine, where her research focuses on Sierra Leone and aims to produce ethnographic accounts of how people experience, engage with and resist development and humanitarian interventions in their daily lives.
 Informed by her research during and after the West African Ebola outbreak, Luisa’s work also engages with the possibilities and tensions at the interface between anthropology and global health during emergencies.
 Her recent ESRC Future Research Leaders Fellowship, States of Emergency: Citizenship in Crisis in Sierra Leone, explored the effects of crisis management, including militarisation, on state-society relations in the aftermath of Ebola.
 Her book, The Politics of Work in a Post-Conflict State: Youth, Labour and Violence in Sierra Leone was published with James Currey 2018.
 Her current projects focus on emergency preparedness and social science engagement in outbreak response.